 For those of you who live in community property states, the following IRS statement applies: “Active military pay earned while married and domiciled in a community property state is also community income.
 This income is considered to be received half by the member of the Armed Forces and half by the spouse.”

-However, if you retire to a community property state, all of this changes.
+However, if you retire to a community property state, all this changes.
 Community property laws generally state that military retirement pay is treated as community property to the extent that it was earned while domiciled in a community property state.
-For example, if a servicemember served 20 years active duty, and was married in a community property state for 10 years, then 50% of the pension would be treated as community property.
+For example, if a service member served 20 years active duty, and was married in a community property state for 10 years, then 50% of the pension would be treated as community property.

 While tax treatment of community property is outside the boundaries of this article, it is important to point this out.
 If you think this might apply to you, you should consult with a tax professional in your state.
 A tax professional can help you determine the treatment of your retirement pay.

-Active duty members deployed to a war zone, qualifying service outside of a war zone, or to a contingency operation outside of a war zone are automatically eligible for extensions of tax filing deadlines.
+Active-duty members deployed to a war zone, qualifying service outside of a war zone or to a contingency operation outside of a war zone are automatically eligible for extensions of tax filing deadlines.
 Specifically, this allows you to extend your deadline to 180 days after:

 - Any hospitalization that directly results from one of these deployments

 However, this eligibility ends upon the end of active service.
-This is particularly important for servicemembers who make frequent deployments and who have several years of filing tax returns under these conditions.
+This is particularly important for service members who make frequent deployments and who have several years of filing tax returns under these conditions.

-Tax Consideration #9: Traditional IRA Contributions
+Tax Consideration No. 9: Traditional IRA Contributions

 There are two impacts here:

 As you transition, these rules change, so it’s important to know how those changes apply.
 If your income has made you previously ineligible to deduct IRA contributions, you should reevaluate once you’re in your post-military job.
 If you’re used to filing late tax returns due to deployments, remember that April 15 is the normal filing deadline.
 In 2022, it’s April 18 due to the observance of Emancipation Day.

 Transitioning military personnel and their families face significant impacts to their tax situation.
 Although this article covered nine of the most significant impacts, you should fully arm yourself with as much information as possible.
 Doing this will put you in a better position to address financial issues as they come up.